nemanjarogic/Auth/README.md

  - `MvcClient` : 5002
  - `JavaScriptClient` : 5003
  - `ReactClient` : 6003 (ReactClient is not configured for work with IdentityServer, it's just initial project)

+Please note that sensitive information (like client secret) shouldn't be stored in the source code of your application.